|Image credit: NASA.|

 This is as good a place as any to ask (and answer) an obvious question: why did 1950s planners feel obligated to include crews on board their interplanetary spacecraft?
 In those days, it was widely assumed that spacecraft would need continuous repair to remain functional for long enough to reach another planet.
 The harsh vacuum and temperature variations in space, combined with micrometeoroids and radiation, meant that robot spacecraft would likely malfunction and, with the nearest repairmen millions of miles away, rapidly degrade and fail.
 In addition, automation, radio communications, and sensor capabilities remained severely limited.

 A voyage to Mercury employing the ports-of-call technique would begin with a trip from Earth to Venus.
 Every 19 months, the two planets align so that a minimum-energy crossing becomes possible.
 After a propulsive escape from Earth orbit and four months spent coasting along a curving path about the Sun, the spacecraft would intersect Venus.
-Its crew would ignite rockets to slow the spacecraft so that Venus's gravity could capture it into orbit, then they would rendezvous with a space station to refill its propellant tanks and take on fresh supplies.
+Its crew would ignite rockets to slow the spacecraft so the planet's gravity could capture it into orbit, then they would rendezvous with a Venus-orbiting space station to refill its propellant tanks and take on fresh supplies.

 Venus-Mercury minimum-energy transfer opportunities occur about every five months.
 If the crew were unlucky, they might reach Venus orbit just as an opportunity for a minimum-energy transfer to Mercury ended.
 In that case, they would need to wait five months for Venus and Mercury to align again.
 The flight to Mercury would begin with propulsive escape from Venus orbit.
 The spacecraft would then spend three months coasting along a curving Sun-centered path.
 When it intersected Mercury, its crew would fire its rocket motors so that the little planet's gravity could capture it into orbit.